Austrian project partners of AlpBioEco

 Telephone: +43 (0) 732 79810 5324

 In the second package, the MCI worked on the development of eco-innovative business models for value chains identified in the first work package.
 The MCI was the responsible project partner for this project phase and thus contributed in this phase to a large extent.
-The main activity of the second work package consisted of open innovation workshops, which took place in all five project countries.
-The main goal of these workshops was to develop new business concepts with higher valorisation for the apple, herbs / alpine hay and walnut value chain.
-The workshops were conducted by the MCI in cooperation with the other AlpBioEco project partner organisations from Austria, Germany, France, Italy and Slovenia at 9 different locations.
-Next to the workshops in other locations, the MCI also conducted workshops in Innsbruck, for instance on innovation in the apple and herb value chains.
+The main activity of the second work package consisted of designing and conducting open innovation workshops, which took place in all five project countries.
+The main goal of these workshops was to develop eco-innovative business models with higher valorisation for the apple, herbs / alpine hay and walnut value chain in the Alpine Space.
+The workshops were conducted and moderated by the MCI in cooperation with the other AlpBioEco project partners at 9 different locations in Austria, Germany, France, Italy, and Slovenia.
+Next to the workshops in other locations, the MCI also hosted workshops in Innsbruck, for instance on innovation in the apple and herb value chains.

-Thus, from July to October 2019, a total of 22 AlpBioEco Open Innovation Workshops took place, which resulted in more than 440 ideas.
-In the end, 26 business models for all three value chains were selected, of which seven business models were further developed (more information on the results of the work package T2: work package T2 - Eco-innovative business models).
+Thus, from May to November 2019, a total of 22 AlpBioEco open innovation workshops took place, which resulted in more than 440 ideas for new products and services.
+In the end, 26 business models for all three value chains were selected, of which seven business models were further developed into comprehensive business model blueprints (more information on the results of the work package T2: work package T2 - Eco-innovative business models).

 "Bioeconomy allows local farmers to go beyond harvesting their produce and move from the primary sector to second and tertiary sectors, where they can capture more value and sustainably use their by-products.
 The positive feedback we have received so far from local stakeholders has been rewarding and shows that the AlpBioEco project is right on point."
 Oliver Som, head of the MCI team responsible for the AlpBioEco T2 work package.